 I once DJed a wedding where the officiant told guests during the wedding ceremony that the unity candle, “comes from popular TV show Survivor.”
 It was the perfect moment when I could tell who in the crowd was paying attention, because many smiles turned into puzzled faces.
-This officiant said some other questionable things during that ceremony, but I’ve planned another blog post about “stuff inexperienced officiants say.”
+This officiant said some other questionable things during that ceremony, but I’ve planned another post about “stuff inexperienced officiants say.”

 Tying the Knot